GitMirroring/gnuboot/site/faq.md

 Important issues
 ================

-How to compile Libreboot from source
+How to compile GNU Boot from source
 ------------------------------------

 Refer to the [lbmk build instructions](docs/build/).